Humans publish trillions of words each year, yet any given human is going to read only a few of them. How should they choose which ones?

 However, I don’t think that Facebook should try to “help” users who have “bad” preferences or views that are hard to change with reflection.

-With respect to any of “clickbait,” “fake news,” “filter bubbles,” “crappy journalism”, I think there it’s worth distinguishing two situations:
+With respect to any of “clickbait,” “fake news,” “filter bubbles,” “crappy journalism”, I think it’s worth distinguishing two situations:

 - There is some process of reflection that they could go through, which (a) they would endorse as a useful/valid/non-manipulative form of reflection, and (b) would lead them to decide that they should take the “epistemically virtuous” route.